Triangle Regional Freight Plan Final Report

 - To examine all modes of a freight transportation system with emphasis on trucks, rail and air cargo and to develop freight recommendations for the 2045 joint Metropolitan Transportation Plan.

-It is envisioned that the plan will guide freight investments in a manner that supports the region’s goals for safety, social equity, economic productivity, sustainability, and livable communities.
+The plan will guide future freight investments in the region that are supportive of goals for safety, social equity, economic productivity, sustainability, and livable communities.

-NCDOT also has a statewide logistics plan that compliments and informs the regional plan.
-For more information visit http://www.ncdot.gov/business/committees/statewidelogistics/.
+NCDOT also has a Statewide Logistics Plan that compliments and informs the regional plan.